LinkedIn Activity Recommendations for Brand Awareness

 Once that is complete, take 15 – 30 minutes once a week to do the following.

-- Connect with as many suitable prospects as possible.
+Connect with as many suitable prospects as possible.
 As we know, sales is a “numbers game” so the more suitable prospects you are connected to, the better.
+(Ensure you have a clearly defined Target Market and have spent some time creating Buyer/Customer Personas before you begin connecting.
+Thousands of connections are no use to you if they are not in your target market)

-- Share your company’s content* regularly or, if your company doesn’t produce original content, share suitable curated content (*Ensure that any content you share helps your prospects do their job better or helps their lives.
-For example, if you sell Accounting Software packages, a post such as “7 Ways to Produce End of Year Accounts Faster” will help your prospects as this a topic they are likely to be interested in.
+Share your company’s content* regularly or, if your company doesn’t produce original content, share suitable curated content (*Ensure that any content you share helps your prospects do their job better or helps their lives.
+For example, if you sell Accounting Software packages, a post such as “7 Ways to Speed Up Your Accounting Processes” will help your prospects as this is a topic they are likely to be interested in.
 If possible, set up automated sharing of company content so that you don’t have to remember to share the content.
+(Social media scheduling software tools such as Buffer,OneUp and Hootsuite are popular.
+If you wish to reshare posts in the future, you will need to check that the software permits this as not all tools allow this.
+Buffer allows easy re-sharing of posts and has free and inexpensive starter plans)

 If you want to take your LinkedIn activity to a higher level, follow steps 6 to 10 below.

-- Ask for Recommendations and /or Endorsements from existing happy clients
+Ask for Recommendations and /or Endorsements from existing happy client